 - If you are using multiple grade levels of Spiral Math, students can complete an entire page each day since they have more weeks to work through

-V) Writing Resources
+V) Writing Ideas

-1st and 2nd grade are years in which students need a lot of writing practice.
-Not just with content, but also with letter formation and handwriting.
-At the beginning of the year focus on personal narratives, free writing & drawing and quick prompts.
-To get your handwriting instruction off the ground, try having students write jokes!
+To get my handwriting instruction off the ground, I have had success having students write jokes!
 You may need to read the daily joke out loud before they begin, but once they hear it, they will love to trace and practice it!
 (And may even retell the joke at the dinner table!)

 Handwriting Instructional Video